Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Conclusion

 \section{Conclusion}

-Our work has investigated the use of a non-degenerate weak second order scheme within the multilevel Monte Carlo (MLMC) framework, under the objective of an efficient estimation of expectations~w.r.t the law of a wide class of diffusion processes, including \emph{hypo-elliptic} diffusions.
-This latter is an important class of SDEs with numerous uses in applications.
+Our work has investigated the use of a weak second order scheme within the multilevel Monte Carlo (MLMC) framework.
 We first proved that our scheme has a strong error~1.
 Then, in the context of MLMC, we developed a new antithetic estimator based on our weak second order scheme which achieves the optimal cost rate $\mathcal{O} (\varepsilon^{-2})$, $\varepsilon > 0$, to obtain a MSE of $\mathcal{O} (\varepsilon^2)$.
 Such an optimal cost rate is also reported for the different antithetic MLMC approach of \cite{ml_anti} which makes use of a truncated Milstein scheme of weak error 1.
-The new antithetic estimator is shown to possess two major benefits versus the one of \cite{ml_anti}: (i) due to the higher order weak convergence, our estimator is expected to be more efficient for a finite maximum level of discretization $L$ used in practice; (ii) we have analytically showen that for small-noise diffusions the variance of the new antithetic estimator will be smaller than that of \cite{ml_anti}.
+The new antithetic estimator is shown to possess a benefit versus the one of \cite{ml_anti}, that is, our estimator is expected to be more efficient for a finite maximum level of discretization $L$ used in practice due to the higher order weak convergence.
 As an application, we have proposed an antithetic multilevel particle filter (AMLPF) by building upon previous works \cite{mlpf, anti_mlpf} for the purposes of efficient filtering of diffusion processes from observations.
 Our simulation studies are in support of the anticipated cost of the proposed AMLPF being $\mathcal{O} (\varepsilon^{-2} \log (\varepsilon)^2)$ to achieve an MSE of $\mathcal{O} (\varepsilon^2)$.
 Also, all our numerics support the understanding that the new antithetic estimator using the weak second order scheme outperforms the antithetic Milstein scheme-based estimator in both forward/filtering problems.
 We emphasize that our numerical scheme is locally non-degenerate under both elliptic/hypo-elliptic settings, whereas the truncated Milstein scheme is degenerate in the hypo-elliptic case.
-The non-degeneracy of the scheme makes possible its deployment within particle filters with guided proposals so that stochastic weights required to be assigned to particles are well-defined and available as the ratio of products involving the density expression for the numerical scheme and the proposal.
-The exploration of this direction is left for future work.
+The non-degeneracy of the scheme makes possible its deployment within particle filters with guided proposals so that stochastic weights required to be assigned to particles are well-defined and available as the ratio of products involving the density expression for the numerical scheme and the proposal, though the exploration of this direction is left for future work.